developerhackathon2021/developerhackathon2021/README.md

 9. Run this call.
    Your output response should be similar to this:
    ![Get Destination Response](pictures/hackStep44.png?raw=true)

+### Congratulations: your Destination has been created!
+Let's configure it through the UI!

-10. Go to your browser(Chrome preferably) and open Adobe Experience Platform UI https://experience.adobe.com and login using credentials from the chat
+10. Go to your browser(Chrome preferably) and open [Adobe Experience Platform UI](https://experience.adobe.com).
+    Login using credentials shared in the chat.
 11. Go to `Destinations` tab
    ![Click Destinations](pictures/hackStep6.png?raw=true)
 12. Go to Catalog tab